Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 By IV infusion

 The Benlysta form used for IV infusion comes as a powder that’s mixed with liquid to make a solution.
-The solution is given by infusion into a vein in the arm.
+The solution is given by infusion into a vein.
 This form can be used in adults and in children ages 5 years and older.

-If you’re taking Benlysta by IV infusion, you’ll likely need to get your medication at your doctor’s office or a hospital.
+If you’re receiving Benlysta by IV infusion, you’ll likely need to get your medication at a doctor’s office, infusion center, or hospital.
 It usually takes about an hour to get your full dose of Benlysta by infusion.
 Your doctor or nurse will mix the medication before they give you the dose.
+During the infusion, a healthcare professional will monitor you for reaction to the drug.
+If you have a reaction, they will pause or stop the infusion to treat the reaction.

 You may also be able to receive Benlysta as an IV infusion at home from a home health nurse.
 Talk with your doctor if you’re interested in learning more about this option.